synac1/CMP167_59066/week9/src/README.md

 |_____________________________
 ```
 #Exercise
-*Test all the methods in Bank class
+* Test all the methods in Bank class
-*Create an array of Banks and and
+* Create an array of Banks and and
-*Create a method that prints out all the account's owners in the bank array, params: Bank array
+* Create a method that prints out all the account's owners in the bank array, params: Bank arrays